-MKT00905 STRATEGIC MARKETING OF

-DESTINATIONS AND HOTELS Not available to undergraduates
+MKT00905 STRATEGIC MARKETING OF DESTINATIONS AND HOTELS

 Anti-requisite/s MKT00761 Marketing as a

 Management Function

 Students in this unit will focus on marketing as a managerial function particularly the role of marketing intelligence to underpin the promotion of service oriented products in the tourism industry.
 This unit uses real world case studies from airlines, hotels and national tourism offices to build the student's expertise in strategic marketing within the tourism industry.